izanka/izanka/README.md

 # Hi there 👋

-## I'm Kalindu Bandara, a motivated and passionate Software Developer with nearly 3 years of experience in the industry.
+## I'm Kalindu Bandara, a motivated and passionate Software Developer with 3 years of experience in the industry.

 ### About Me
 - 🔭 I’m currently working on building web applications using C#, ASP .NET Core, Angular, and TypeScript.